Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective: Distributed Filter

 \section{Distributed Filter}

-In this section, a consensus-on-only-measurement distributed filter (COMDF) is proposed.
-Subsequently, the state estimate error and the measurement estimate error are defined, and their properties are analyzed.
-Furthermore, two parameter design methods are provided to guarantee the stability and convergence of the proposed distributed filter.
+In this section, we propose a novel consensus-based distributed filter.
+Subsequently, we define the state estimation error and the measurement estimation error, and analyze their properties.
+Furthermore, we provide two parameter design methods to guarantee the filter's performance.